William Vaughan (Royalist): Life

 Having previously served on the Continent, by 1643 Vaughan had joined the forces of Charles I fighting the Confederate rebels in Ireland; he was knighted by the Lords Justices for his service under Grenville at the Battle of Rathconnell in February.
-At the end of January 1744 the Royalist commander Ormonde gave him a cavalry regiment originally intended for Sir Thomas Lucas and sent them to England.
+At the end of January 1644 the Royalist commander Ormonde gave him a cavalry regiment originally intended for Sir Thomas Lucas and sent them to England.
 Landing at Neston, Vaughan's regiment joined Byron's Royalist forces at Chester and on 25 March Vaughan and Colonel Ellice defeated local Parliamentarian commander Thomas Mytton in a skirmish at Lilleshall.

 Following a further cavalry skirmish at Much Wenlock on 9 May, Vaughan's regiment joined the Royalist campaign to relieve the besieged city of York, which ended with their defeat at Marston Moor on 2 July.
-In September Byron, Vaughan and Sir Michael Ernely attempted to recapture Montgomery, which had been surrendered to Mytton by Edward Herbert; Vaughan advanced from Shrewsbury to attack a force under Thomas Myddelton.
+In September Byron, Vaughan and Sir Michael Ernely attempted to recapture Montgomery, which had been surrendered to Mytton by Lord Herbert of Cherbury; Vaughan advanced from Shrewsbury to attack a force under Thomas Myddelton.
 The subsequent destruction of much of Byron's army at Montgomery put the Royalist garrisons across Wales on the defensive, hampering their ability to contribute to the wider conflict.

 Later the same month Vaughan was made governor of Shrawardine Castle in Shropshire, with his brother Charles as deputy governor.
 In October he was taken prisoner by a party led by Mytton, supposedly while receiving the sacrament on his knees in Shrawardine church; the Parliamentarian newspaper Perfect Occurrences reported that when Mytton allowed Vaughan back into the castle to negotiate a surrender, he had the drawbridge raised and escaped, "so little trust is there in their words".
 Vaughan, who was given the nickname "the Devil of Shrawardine" according to the Royalist news-sheet Mercurius Aulicus, used his regiment to man the Shropshire garrisons of High Ercall Hall, Lilleshall Abbey, Dawley and Caus Castle during the winter of 1644–5.
-However, by this time Royalist control of the county was beginning to unravel, partly due to their policy of requisitioning supplies locally; clubmen were operating in the south of Shropshire by the end of 1744, while Bridgnorth refused to admit a Royalist force and Much Wenlock to supply food.
+However, by this time Royalist control of the county was beginning to unravel, partly due to their policy of requisitioning supplies locally; clubmen were operating in the south of Shropshire by the end of 1644, while Bridgnorth refused to admit a Royalist force and Much Wenlock to supply food.